ArtemisEntrei/Snake-Game/README.md

 - Added milestones for games played.
 Players will be rewarded at games played milestones with unique skins (More infor in statistics page on main menu).
 - Added a skin for the snakes head to easily distinguish it between body.
 - Refined color logic for game optimization.

+###Security Notice### Please be aware that this application is not digitally signed, which may result in security warnings when you attempt to run it.
+Downloading and using the application is at your own discretion.
+For full transparency and peace of mind, the complete source code is available within this repository, allowing you to review and verify its functionality.

+Running the Application on Windows
+After downloading 'SnakeGame-1.3.exe', you might encounter a security warning from Windows Defender SmartScreen.

+To Run the Application:

+Double-click the 'SnakeGame-1.3.exe' file.
+In the SmartScreen warning dialog, click on "More info".
+Click on "Run anyway" to launch the application.
+Note: This warning appears because the application is not digitally signed.
+Ensure you trust the source before proceeding.